kenglwo/sa-assignment2/README.md

 If we use `NS` to represent the average number of statements in the manually-written tests that a student add to each test suite, your total grade would be: Grade = ΣScore<sub>s</sub> * |`your NS` - `largest NS among classmates`| / |`smallest NS among classmates` - `largest NS among classmates`|

-\scc{We may need to revise the grading scheme as many statements could have the same ranking.
-Please refer to the grading formula designed by Victor in the previous offering.}

 **NOTE** We will run your refined test suites using our fault localization tool.
 So your score on task 2 will not be affected by the correctness of your implementation.